 © Crown copyright.
-All rights reserved Defra, Licence number 100022861 [2023]
+All rights reserved Defra, Licence number 100022861 [2024]

-5.2 SO2 emissions
+4.2 SO2 EMISSIONS

-Estimates of the emissions of SO2 from the UK National Atmospheric Emissions Inventory 2020 (NAEI 2020) have been used in this study (Churchill et al., 2022).
-Emissions projections have been provided by the NAEI (Personal communication from Ben Pearson, 2022) based on BEIS EEP 2021 energy and emissions projections (BEIS, 2022).
-The methods used to calculate projections 2020 to 2021 from taking the impact of the reduced activity levels in 2020 have been calculated as described in Section 3.
+Estimates of the emissions of SO2 from the UK National Atmospheric Emissions Inventory 2022 (NAEI 2022) have been used in this study (Elliott et al., 2024).
+Emissions projections have been provided by the NAEI (Personal communication from Ben Richmond, 2024) based on DESNZ EEP 2022 energy and emissions projections (DESNZ, 2023).
+Emissions have been projected to 2023 from 2022.

-Figure 5.6 shows the UK total SO_2 emissions for 2021, with the coding described in Table 4.2.
-The figure shows that SO_2 emissions in 2020 are dominated four main sources:
+Figure 4.6 shows the UK total SO_2 emissions for 2023, with the coding described in Table 3.2.
+The figure shows that SO_2 emissions in 2023 are dominated by three main sources:

-- Combustion point sources (SNAP codes 1, 2 and 3) - SNAP 2: Domestic combustion - SNAP 3: Combustion in industry - SNAP 4: Production processes (excluding quarrying and construction)
+- Combustion point sources (SNAP codes 1, 2 and 3) (40.2%)

+- SNAP 2: Domestic combustion (30.8%)

+- SNAP 3: Combustion in industry (14%)

-Figure 5.6 - Total UK SO2 emissions for 2021 by SNAP code scaled using Covid factors from NAEI 2020
+Figure 4.6 Total UK SO2 emissions for 2023 by SNAP code scaled from NAEI 2022

-5.3 SO2 modelling
+4.3 SO2 MODELLING

-The modelling methods for SO2 were developed by (Abbott and Vincent, 1999, 2006).
+The modelling methods for SO_2 were developed by (Abbott & Vincent, 1999, 2006).
 Emissions from point and area sources have been modelled separately and the results combined to produce the concentration maps.

-5.3.1 Annual mean and winter mean modelling
+4.3.1 Annual mean and winter mean modelling

-5.3.1.1 SO2 contributions from large and small point sources
+4.3.1.1 SO2 contributions from large and small point sources

-Point sources in the NAEI 2020 have been classified as large if they fulfil either of the following criteria:
+Point sources in the NAEI 2022 have been classified as large if they fulfil either of the following criteria:

-- Annual SO2 emissions in the NAEI 2020 are greater than 500 tonnes for any given plant - Stack parameters are already available for any given plant in the PCM stack parameters database (described in Section 4.3.1)
+- Annual SO2 emissions in the NAEI 2022 are greater than 500 tonnes for any given plant - Stack parameters are already available for any given plant in the PCM stack parameters database (described in Section 3.3.1)

-The contribution to ambient concentrations from large point sources were predicted using the dispersion model ADMS 5.2.
+The contribution to ambient concentrations from large point sources were predicted using the dispersion model ADMS 6.0.
 Surface roughness varied at both the dispersion and meteorological sites depending on the area type as presented in Table A5.1.

 Prior to 2016 the large points modelling for SO2 used hourly emissions profiles for the power stations with the largest releases provided by the Environment Agency (England and Wales) or Scottish Power (Scotland).
 However, from 2016 onwards these data are not available because of changes to permit requirements under the Industrial Emissions Directive (IED, 2010).
 Previously (e.g. (Brookes et al., 2017)) power station with large SO2 releases for which hourly emissions profiles were not available, were modelled using time varying emissions profiles typical of electricity generation in summer and winter derived from the National Grid Seven Year Statement for 2011 (NETS, 2011).
-Given the lack of reported emissions profiles, these typical profiles have been applied to treat the time variation in emissions for power stations in the 2021 assessment modelling for SO2 (Personal communication from Ben Pearson, 2022).
-The NAEI emissions for point sources for 2020 were scaled in order to provide values for 2021 as described in Section 3.
+Given the lack of reported emissions profiles, these typical profiles have been applied to treat the time variation in emissions for power stations in the 2023 assessment modelling for SO2 (Personal communication from Ben Pearson, 2023).
+The NAEI emissions for point sources for 2022 were scaled in order to provide values for 2023.

 Concentrations resulting from emissions from other large SO2 point sources were modelled using the projected NAEI emissions without time varying emissions.
 Closure of plant or activities are taken into account when deriving the source sector projection factors by subtracting the base year emissions associated with plant closure from the relevant source sector total for point sources for the NAEI base year.
-A total of 339 large point sources were modelled using emission release characteristics from the PCM stack parameters database.
+A total of 368 large point sources were modelled using emission release characteristics from the PCM stack parameters database.